 When Serkin began to teach at the Curtis Institute of Philadelphia in the autumn of 1939, he needed an assistant, especially since he had a very busy concert schedule which caused him to be frequently absent.
 As he had no acquaintances in the United States and no name to propose, he let the Curtis management hire a very young Cuban pianist, Jorge Bolet.
 It was a strange choice, as it was difficult to imagine more opposite musical personalities.
 Bolet was a Curtis alumna, and indeed the only one who was ever awarded the prestigious Josef Hofmann Scholarship.
 He completed his tuition with great masters in America and in Europe.
 His debut was quite successful.
 The only point Serkin and Bolet had in common was their dedication to Max Reger’s works.
 One of the main achievements of Bolet’s discography would be Reger’s Telemann Variations.
-Serkin had performed these variations several times at the beginning of his American career, but he left them out after American critics proved to be allergic to that music.
+Serkin had performed these variations several times at the beginning of his American career, but he dropped them from his repertoire after American critics proved to be allergic to the piece.

 Apart from Reger, nothing gave Bolet greater pleasure than performing showpieces, or acrobatic arrangements by Leopold Godowski, who was the father-in-law of his teacher, David Saperton.
 The greatest fun enjoyed by Istomin and his classmates was to entice Bolet into sitting down at the piano, which was not very difficult!
 Bolet invariably threw himself into playing a long series of virtuoso pieces, hoping that his young students would follow in his footsteps.
 In actual fact, his rapport with them was not good, and more often than not, the students had fun imitating him and exaggerating his mannerisms.
 Serkin was their only teacher.